 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-About a month ago, I was watching TV and an advertisement for the new Bowflex VeloCore bike popped on the screen.
+Recently I was watching TV and an advertisement for the new Bowflex VeloCore bike popped on the screen.
 I was fascinated to see a bike trying to compete with Peloton but with an added layer of intrigue: it can lean while you’re riding.

-In this Bowflex VeloCore review, you can expect to see my opinion on what really matters – durability, overall value, and the leaning feature.
+In this Bowflex VeloCore review, you can expect to see my opinion on what really matters—durability, overall value, and the leaning feature.
 I put this bike through my standardized tests to help you decide if this is worth your money (and even put it on my best Peloton alternatives list.)

 Bowflex VeloCore